“More Bordeaux, madame, to go with your langouste sabayon?”

 You can have your cake – and eat it too

-Then after you’ve worked off those calories, you can reward yourself in the Turkish hammam or balneotherapy room (on Le Boreal and L’Austral) – or with a good old-fashioned massage if you prefer.
+Then after you’ve worked off those calories in the fitness center, you can reward yourself in the Turkish hammam or balneotherapy room (on Le Boreal and L’Austral) – or with a good old-fashioned massage if you prefer.

-“We have very clean ships,” says Navin Sawhney, Ponant’s chief operating officer, who has flown in from New York for today’s event.
+“We have very clean ships,” explains Navin Sawhney, Ponant’s CEO for the Americas.

 Part of the reason Ponant is so green is that they have the youngest fleet afloat.

-We think L’Austral is pretty bon chic, bon genre (French slang for “good style, good attitude”).
+We think L’Austral and Le Boreal are pretty bon chic, bon genre (French slang for “good style, good attitude”).